sherry-ger/workshop/Labs/APM.md

 ### Setup Elasticsearch

 In this exercise, we will set up Elasticsearch.
-The Elasticsearch configuration file is located in `/home/ubuntu/elastic/elasticsearch-7.5.2`.
+The Elasticsearch is located in `/home/ubuntu/elastic/elasticsearch-7.5.2`.
 As you can see we are using the latest Elasticsearch, version 7.5.2

 The configuration file is located in the `config` directory.
 It is called conveniently, `elasticsearch.yml`.
 Please follow these instructions to start your elasticsearch instance.